Parnab03/Parnab03/README.md

 - 🌱 I’m currently learning: React

-- ❓ Ask me about anything you want, i can give you the related YouTube link!! 👍
+- ❓ Ask me about: anything

 - ⚡ Fun fact: The first programmer was the daughter of a mad poet